 Expert Tips

-- Normally, you don't have to wash chicken.
+- Rinse Your Chicken: Normally, you don't have to wash chicken.
 But rinsing and patting it dry in this case allows the seasonings to stick to it more readily.

-- Bring your sauce to a slight simmer.
+- Simmer Only: Bring your sauce to a slight simmer.
 It should only bubble the tiniest bit.
 This prevents the cream from curdling.

 Ghee is a type of clarified butter made by melting the butter to remove the milk solids from the fat.